 This workshop is suitable for staff from NHS Trusts, Local Authorities and CCGs.
 It is not aimed at academics and/or researchers.
 Participants should attend the course with an evaluation in mind that they may need to carry out.
 No previous experience of study design, statistics or evaluation is needed.

 All participants will receive a certificate of attendance.

-Please note, a cancellation fee of £100 will be charged to both partner and non-partner delegates in the event of non-attendance without notice after 5pm, Wednesday 24th October 2018.
+Please note, a cancellation fee of £100 will be charged to both partner and non-partner delegates in the event of non-attendance without notice after 5pm, Tuesday 4th December 2018.